Last updated: June 20, 2026

 SNAP food benefits

-WIC can help pregnant people, postpartum parents, infants, and children under 5 with healthy foods, nutrition support, breastfeeding support, and referrals.
-Maine WIC says the first appointment checks income, residency, identity, and basic nutrition needs.
-Call 1-800-437-9300 or use Maine WIC.
-Our Maine WIC guide can help you plan what to ask.
+WIC can help pregnant people, postpartum parents, infants, and children up to age 5 with healthy foods, nutrition support, breastfeeding support, and referrals.
+Maine WIC lists 1-800-437-9300 and 207-287-3991 for the WIC team.
+Start with Maine WIC and use ASMOM’s Maine WIC guide to plan your first call.

 Food pantries while you wait

-Food pantries can help when a benefits case is still pending.
-Use the Good Shepherd food map and call the pantry before you go.
-Hours, documents, and pickup rules can change.
-Ask whether they can provide diapers, formula, school snacks, or delivery options if transportation is a problem.
+Food pantries can help while your benefits case is pending.
+Use the Good Shepherd food map and call before you go.
+Hours, pickup rules, delivery options, and documents can change.
+Ask whether they have formula, diapers, school snacks, or no-cook food if you do not have a working kitchen.

 Rent, shelter, and eviction help